IntelRealSense/librealsense/readme.md

     // Try to get a frame of a depth image rs2::depth_frame depth = frames.get_depth_frame();
-    // The frameset might not contain a depth frame, if so continue until it does if (!depth) continue;

     // Get the depth frame's dimensions
     float width = depth.get_width();